CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 Our formulae for the location of planets in the sky, and hence the values in our ephemeris, are calculated for a hypothetical observer at the center of the Earth.
 These values are called the *true* values.
 On the surface, there is a measurable difference in the values of angles compared to their true values due to the difference in viewing location, particularly for close objects such as the Moon.
 The actual observed angles are called the *apparent* values, and their difference is called the *parallax*.
 Let us see how to calculate this parallax.

 ### The Shape of the Earth
 In order to observe from the surface of the Earth, we must know the shape of the Earth.
-As mentioned in chapter $3$, the Earth is roughly a squished sphere, meaning it is a spheroid.
+As mentioned in chapter $3$, the Earth is roughly a squished sphere, meaning it is an ellipsoid (in particular, a spheroid).
 Due to the Earth's rotation, its polar radius its smaller than its equatorial radius.
 The amount of flattening of the Earth, called the *flattening* ($f$), is calculated with the following formula:
 ```math
 f = \frac{a - b}{a} = 1 - \frac{b}{a}\tag{7.1}
 ```